dmitev/DeltaPageTest/README.md

-This is an automation challenge for designing a test cases around "book a flight" feature on delta.com.
+This is an automation challenge for designing a test case around "book a flight" feature on delta.com.

 Prerequisite installs for running the test scripts:
  1. python